Entering a Plea

 - Appear in court on your assigned court date to see a judge and enter your plea (this is called an arraignment)

-- Pay the amount of the fine by mail, in person, by phone 866.219.0329 or online on or before your court date unless otherwise stated on the citation given to you by the police officer.
+- Pay the amount of the fine by mail, in person, by phone 866-219-0329 or Online Court Payments on or before your court date unless otherwise stated on the citation given to you by the police officer.

 - If your plea is not guilty, you must enter your plea in open court and you may request that the complaint be set for a trial before either a judge or jury.